kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   QoS-class resources the Pod will stay in pending state, with Pod status indicating that no nodes are available with a message describing the detailed reason of unavailable container-level QoS-class resource type.
-- User mistakenly specifies a scontainer-level QoS-class resources as a pod-level request.
+- User mistakenly specifies a container-level QoS-class resources as a pod-level request.
 This is not regarded as an error or misconfiguration but the request is regarded as a pod-wide default for all containers.
   However, an unintended consequence may be that some containers are run